Penhead/koVideo/README.md

 * I finished all of the requirements besides the filtering by tag names.
 You can add tag names but not filter at the moment.
 I'd just add a filter on the ng-repeat and filter by a tag search.
 * I created my own custom timeline for the video so that I could add things like the marks and text saying which one it is.
 * The data does presist but only through local storage.
 I'm not saving to a database or anything like that.
+* I didn't validate the inputs on the form.
+I'd normally do that but I just wanted to get the project functional.

 ###Other Thoughts
 * The marker for the timeline isn't responsive at the moment I will have to make a better solution to hand responsive changes.